 What Are The Prostitution Laws In Australia?

-In New South Wales, one of the more liberal states in Australia, prostitution has been legal since 1995 with brothels coming under local council planning regulations.
-Street-based sex work is allowed on commercial streets but prohibited in residential zones.
+New South Wales is one of the more liberal states in Australia regarding sex work.
+It has been legal since 1995 with brothels coming under local council planning regulations.
+Brothels can be defined as any sex service premises, and can include a full service parlour, a one-worker premises (working from home), or massage parlours, which do not offer full sex services.
+Street-based sex work is also allowed on commercial streets, but prohibited in residential zones.

 How Are Sex Workers Regulated In Australia?

-In Australia, there are three regulatory approaches to sex work depending on the state and territory you may live in.
-They include criminalisation, legalisation and decriminalisation.
+It is clear by now that sex workers and the sex work industry are regulated differently depending on the state and the laws.
+In Australia, there are three regulatory approaches to sex work depending on the state and territory you may live in, which include criminalisation, legalisation and decriminalisation.

 Criminalisation refers to registration, laws and frameworks that make sex work, or activities associated with sex work, a crime.